jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

-As an example, a radio device may be in a state where the transceiver circuit is off but the device can still operate as a crypto accelerator (only if the hardware support that capabilitiy).
+As an example, a radio device may be in a state where the transceiver circuit is off but the device can still operate as a crypto accelerator (only if the hardware supports that capability).
 A device might also be in a deep sleep state where the device cannot operate but the energy consumption is very low.
 These internal states are different, but in both cases the transceiver is off (`TRX_OFF`).